-So I came in April 2017 for the piscine, and I remember the first day at breakfast I was with my roommate but she was a freelance web developer.
+So I came in April 2017 for the piscine.
+I remember the first day at breakfast I was with my roommate who was a freelance web developer.
 They asked me if I had any experience and I said zero, and they looked at me like I was crazy.
 They told me I was brave because they wouldn’t have come if they didn’t have experience.
 I got scared a little bit, the piscine itself was a pretty emotional ride.
 I felt lost all the time and I failed at almost everything.
 That was the hardest part, but I learned a lot about myself.
 In 2 weeks our piscine shrunk in half, I was like, “omg people are running away!”
-I don’t know what was keeping me going, it’s hard to explain, I felt overwhelmed, but at the same time eager for what was to come.
+I don’t know what was keeping me going, it’s hard to explain.
+I felt overwhelmed, but at the same time eager for what was to come.

 What was it like when you received your post-piscine decision email?

 I finished the piscine and didn’t think I would get in, but I had been working like crazy all hours and all days.
 So I went back to NY and when I got the acceptance email the feeling was similar to when you unwrap presents.
 I spent all summer in NY saving up, and in September I came here.
-I thought I would only last for 5 months, and then I would be out, it is so funny to remember that now.
+I thought I would only last for 5 months, and then I would be out.
+It is so funny to remember that now.